 The Mayo Clinic Alix School of Medicine, formally known as Mayo Medical School, has the most extensive graduate medical education training program in the US.

-The school has three different locations, making it one of the more accessible medical schools in the country.
+The school has three different locations.
 However, each site specializes in a different field of medicine.
 So, applying to the correct program and location is crucial when applying to the Mayo Clinic College of Medicine and Science.
+The Mayo Clinic Alix School of Medicine has an acceptance rate of 1.97%.

 The Mayo Clinic Alix School of Medicine has a set of required prerequisites and materials that each applicant must submit to be considered.